 - In Sarasota, it is illegal to sing in a public place whilst wearing a bikini or swimsuit.
 Are there any Florida Interesting facts to top this?
 Definitely there are!

 - If you wish to cruise around the Floridian streets on a skateboard, local laws mandate that every skateboarder must have an official license.

 - Parachuting is one of the most exhilarating pastimes in Florida.
 What’s funny, it is actually illegal for unmarried women to engage in skydiving on Sundays.

-- Salon owners and women can both be fined for falling asleep under a commercial hair dryer.
+- A woman can be fined for falling asleep under a commercial hairdryer, as can the salon owner.

 - If you happen to leave an elephant tied to a parking meter, you’ll have to pay a prorated fee – just as you would for a car, truck, or SUV.